muratk5n/thirdwave/en/README.md

 ---

 That's crazy.
 That will help turn crypto even more of a speculative asset.
-Nearly all of coins are incorrectly designed, dont want more morons rushing into these things.
-It will create fragility in the system.
+Nearly all of coins are incorrectly designed as currency, dont want more people rushing into these things.
+Such purchases will create fragility in the system.

 Politico: "FTX, a global crypto exchange led by 30 year-old billionaire and political mega-donor Sam Bankman-Fried, has engaged in